DamiansPortfolio/rap-charts-email-tracker/README.md

 A Node.js/React application that tracks and emails users when their favorite rap artists appear on PopVortex's Top 25 chart, either as main or featured artists.

+## Project Overview

+This project began as a terminal-based application developed for a web development course at TU, designed to scrape rap charts and notify users about their favorite artists via email.
+I enhanced it by transforming it into a full-stack web application with a React frontend, making it more accessible and user-friendly.

 ## Features

 - Real-time web scraping of PopVortex's top rap charts